106210049/16-bit-Computer/README.md

 The instruction set are designed in a way to achieve all the necessary functions.
 Since the OPCODE controls the activity, the OPCODE is used as described below.

 The last bit of the code input acts as a mode selection for ALU.
-Remaining 3 are used for the ALU operation.
+Remaining 4 are used for the ALU operation.

-0000 - Mode 0, Arithmetic Unit for ADD
+0000 - Mode 1, Arithmetic Unit for ADD

-0001 - Mode 0, Arithmetic Unit for Multiply
+0001 - Mode 1, Arithmetic Unit for Subtract

-0010 - Mode 0, Arithmetic Unit for Subtract
+0010 - Mode 1, Arithmetic Unit for Increase

-0011 - Mode 0, Arithmetic Unit for Division
+0011 - Mode 1, Arithmetic Unit for Decrease

-0100 - Instruction set for Load A

-0101 - Instruction set for Load B

-0110 - Instruction set for Load C

-0111 - Instruction set for jumping to immediate address

-1000 - Mode 1, Logical AND

-1001 - Mode 1, Logical OR

-1010 - Mode 1, Logical NAND

-1011 - Mode 1, Logical NOR

-1100 - Mode 1, Logical NOT A

-1101 - Mode 1, Logical NOT B

-1110 - Mode 1, Logical XOR
+0100 - Mode 1, Arithmetic Unit for Shift Left

-1111 - Mode 1, Logical XNOR
+0101 - Mode 1, Arithmetic Unit for Shift Right
+// Continue

 ------